KLA (KLAC) Gains As Market Dips: What You Should Know

-Heading into today, shares of the maker of equipment for manufacturing semiconductors had lost 0.25% over the past month, outpacing the Computer and Technology sector's loss of 1.79% and the S&P 500's loss of 1.25% in that time.
+Coming into today, shares of the maker of equipment for manufacturing semiconductors had gained 2.79% in the past month.
+In that same time, the Computer and Technology sector gained 3.06%, while the S&P 500 gained 0.58%.

-Wall Street will be looking for positivity from KLA as it approaches its next earnings report date.
-In that report, analysts expect KLA to post earnings of $5.39 per share.
-This would mark a year-over-year decline of 23.65%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.36 billion, down 13.29% from the year-ago period.
+Investors will be hoping for strength from KLA as it approaches its next earnings release.
+The company is expected to report EPS of $5.39, down 23.65% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $2.36 billion, down 13.29% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $22.11 per share and revenue of $9.54 billion, which would represent changes of -12.85% and -9.07%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for KLA.
+It is also important to note the recent changes to analyst estimates for KLA.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.8% higher.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.8% higher.
 KLA is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that KLA has a Forward P/E ratio of 22.54 right now.
-This represents a premium compared to its industry's average Forward P/E of 20.66.
+Investors should also note KLA's current valuation metrics, including its Forward P/E ratio of 23.18.
+Its industry sports an average Forward P/E of 20.36, so we one might conclude that KLA is trading at a premium comparatively.

-We can also see that KLAC currently has a PEG ratio of 2.39.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Electronics - Miscellaneous Products industry currently had an average PEG ratio of 2.24 as of yesterday's close.
+Investors should also note that KLAC has a PEG ratio of 2.46 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Electronics - Miscellaneous Products industry currently had an average PEG ratio of 2.21 as of yesterday's close.

 The Electronics - Miscellaneous Products industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 146, putting it in the bottom 43% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 147, which puts it in the bottom 42% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report